RobArthan/pp/NOTES.md

 make_rel has other parameters that are for use when including the ProofPower repository as a submodule of another repo.

+Releases should be tagged with their version number:

+    git tag -a 1.1w53

 Rob Arthan (rda@lemma-one.com) 18 April 2015